Crystyle

 Crystyle is the fifth Korean extended play (seventh overall) recorded by South Korean girl group CLC.
 It was released on January 17, 2017, by Cube Entertainment and distributed by CJ E&M. "Hobgoblin" was released as the lead single.
 To promote the EP, the group performed on several South Korean music programs, including Music Bank and Inkigayo.
 A music video for the title track, was also released on January 17.

 The EP was a peaking at number 10 on Gaon Album Chart and at number 6 on US World Albums.
 The album has sold 5,769 physical copies as of February 2017.

 Background and release

 On December 27, 2016, CLC confirmed that they would be releasing a new album in January, with a different concept from the group's existing image.
 It was also stated that their new album aimed to show a more charismatic, hip-hop and chic image.
 On January 4, 2017, CLC released the album art for their fifth extended play titled Crystyle which would be released on January 17, 2017.
 On January 10, CLC released a "Goblin"-concept photo.

 Single

 The album's title track "Hobgoblin" is an EDM trap song written by Hyuna, Seo Jaewoo, Big Sancho and Son Youngjin, people who had previously worked the 4Minute song "Crazy".
-The song and its music video are set to be released simultaneously with the album.
+The song and its music video were released simultaneously with the album.